CZ-NIC/dns-probe/doc/ExportedDataSchema.rst

 DNS Probe supports storing the exported data either to local files or transferring them directly to a remote location via secure network transfer using `TLS <https://tools.ietf.org/html/rfc8446>`_.
-This is determined by the :ref:`location` option in YAML configuration file.
+This is determined by the :ref:`location` option in Sysrepo configuration.

 Local storage
 -------------